 Charcoal and chalk

-Charcoal and chalk can be damaged by sudden and frequent changes in humidity level.
+Charcoal and chalk can be damaged by sudden and frequent changes in humidity levels.
 However, these art supplies can be stored for many years in case they are kept in airtight and waterproof plastic containers with lids.

 Pencils and colored pencils, especially those with soft wax content, can be easily damaged by moisture and heat.
 The fact is that these essential art supplies may lose their pigment potency or even melt if subjected to constant moisture and temperature changes.
 In this way, forget about storing them in an un-air-conditioned room or unheated garage.
 Climate-controlled art storage is the best option for high-quality pencils and other professional art supplies.

 You can store watercolor paints for a few months.
 As long as the paint tube is not dried out, it is good for the next season.
-So make sure you have wiped excess paint off the dispenser and caps before leaving them for storage.
+So make sure you have wiped the excess paint off the dispenser and caps before leaving them for storage.
 Moreover, all of the paint tubes should be necessarily sealed tight.

 Acrylic paints can be stored for 5+ years (some of them can last even over 10 years).
 To prepare them for art supplies storage, first of all, make sure that the tubes don’t have leaks.
-In case, there is a leak, use a duct tape in order not to let air ruin the paint.
-Once you are sure there are not pinholes and leaks, wipe away any excess paint from each tube.
+In case, there is a leak, use duct tape in order not to let air ruin the paint.
+Once you are sure there are no pinholes and leaks, wipe away any excess paint from each tube.
 For storage, you can use airtight, waterproof plastic containers.

 Professional oil paints can last for 10 – 20 years or sometimes even longer, so you can easily store them at home.
 However, don’t forget about airtight plastic containers and temperature and humidity control, as heat and moisture may cause these art supplies to age faster.
 Use a cloth to wipe off the residue paint around each cap and screw them tightly before storing.
-Besides, it is recommended to store oil paints cap end down.
+Besides, it is recommended that you store oil paints cap end down.